I arrived on the scene with chocolate on my mind.

 I’ve eaten chocolate in and from many different countries—the U.S., Canada, Mexico, the Bahamas, Switzerland, Belgium, Germany, Italy, France, England, Poland, the United Arab Emirates, Australia, Japan, China, and more.

 I once walked 11 miles through San Francisco—yes, with all those hills… in one day… in order to visit all of their chocolate shops.

 I’ve worked as a consultant for local chocolatiers, chocolate shop owners, hotels, restaurants, bake shops, and even a chocolate shop in Heidelberg, Germany, helping to brainstorm and conceive of new products and chocolate-related ventures.

 I’ve written about chocolate for international companies like Hotel Chocolat and Lindt.

-I’ve lectured at M.I.T. and Harvard on the subject.
+I’ve presented at M.I.T. and Harvard on the subject.

 I’ve told stories and personal anecdotes about my chocolate adventures on the same stage that was once graced by the likes of Joan Baez, Shawn Colvin, Bob Dylan, and Jimmy Buffett.